Distributionally Robust Policy Learning via Adversarial Environment Generation: Conclusion

 We have presented DRAGEN, a framework that iteratively improves the robustness of control policies to realistic distributional shifts.
 By training a generative model with a cost-predictive latent space, DRAGEN can generate task-relevant and realistic variations in environments, which are then added to the training dataset to improve the policy.
 Results on two different robotic tasks in simulation and in sim2real transfer demonstrate the strong OoD performance of our approach.

 \emph{Challenges and Future Work.} Our current choice of autoencoders for generative modeling limits the ability to generate more fine-grained variations in environments.
 Using more sophisticated models based on GANs may improve the quality of generated environments.
-In addition, our current approach learns possible perturbations from the training dataset --- one potential direction is to augment this approach by prescribing a set of possible perturbations and training the generative model to select/combine the provided perturbations \citep{zakharov2019deceptionnet, robey2020model, wong2020learning}.
-We are also interested in combining our approach with domain randomization techniques to generate larger-scale environment perturbations.
+In addition, our current approach learns possible perturbations from the training dataset --- one potential direction is to augment this approach by prescribing a set of possible perturbations and training the generative model to select/combine the provided perturbations \cite{zakharov2019deceptionnet, robey2020model, wong2020learning}.